PH-Tools/honeybee_REVIVE_grasshopper/tests/resilience/comparison/README.md

 ### KNOWN MODEL DIFFERENCES:
-There are three key discrepancies between the basic Honeybee model and the Phius-GUI model:
+There are three key discrepancies between the basic Honeybee model and the Phius-GUI model which have been identified during this comparison:
-1. **Kiva:** The Phius GUI utilizes the KIVA ground solver, while the Honeybee model does not.
+1. **Kiva:** The Phius GUI utilizes the [KIVA ground solver](https://kiva.readthedocs.io/en/stable/), while the Honeybee model does not.
 This feature is not currently supported by Honeybee.
 For the purposes of this evaluation, a temporary 'patch' was applied to the Honeybee model in order to enable KIVA in both simulations.
 In the long term, Honeybee would need to provide feature support for KIVA in order to allow alignment with the REVIVE protocol.
+While there does not appear to be significant difference when the model uses well insulated surfaces, for models which have un- or poorly-insulated ground-contact surfaces (typical of many existing homes) there does appear to a large difference in modeled performance when Kiva is used.
 1. **People:** In order to output SET temperatures from EnergyPlus, the 'People' object must have its 'Thermal Comfort Model' set to the 'Pierce' option.
 This feature is not currently supported in Honeybee.
 For the purposes of this evaluation, a temporary patch was applied using an EnergyPlus "Measure".
 This solution is not generalizable to other models however, and full feature support for these Thermal Comfort Models would need to be added to Honeybee in order to allow alignment with the REVIVE protocol.
 1. **Weather:** The simulation methods use a different approach to the weather files.
 The Phius GUI tool implements [a method](https://github.com/Phius-ResearchComittee/REVIVE/blob/5ddd9cc7f55639071ac35f9b1701c286b68b1ca6/REVIVE2024/weatherMorph.py#L45) which utilizes run-time EMS scripts to modify the outdoor dry-bulb and dew-point temperatures.
 By contrast, the Honeybee-REVIVE tool uses a [pre-processor method](https://github.com/PH-Tools/honeybee_REVIVE/blob/40c9aa9b0d11c579753599f9ba332e4daa812355/ladybug_revive/resiliency_epw.py#L116) to generate modified EPW weather files.
 This difference in methodology results in some very minor differences (+/- 0.1°C) in places.